McNidday/ShopIt/README.md

 **Getting started**

-> 1. cone this repository or download it
+> 1. Clone this repository or download it
->  2. open it with your favorite code editor
+>  2. Open it with your favorite code editor
->  3. run npm start And it's that easy!
+>  3. Run npm start And it's that easy!

 **Loop holes**